markomanninen/ARC-AGI/test/README.md

 ## Running the Tests

 1. **Execute the Test Script**:
    - Run the following command to execute all tests for `Claude 3.5 Sonnet`.
-This process will take approximately 30 minutes:
+This process will take approximately 30 minutes to run all tests:
      ```
      python run_tests.py
+     ```

+You may alter runnig only a limited test files by adjusting list index from run_tests.py:226:

+    ```
+    evaluation_files -> evaluation_files[:1]
     ```

 ## Analyzing Results